mariojuniordev/avonale-movies/README.md

 <h2>How to Execute the Project</h2>

-To run the project, just run the HTML file in a supported browser.
+To run the project, just run the HTML file in a supported browser (Ideally Google Chrome or Microsoft Edge).

 <h3>Requirements proposed by the company</h3>